Home Sănătate How does a lack of vitamins and microelements manifest?

 Vitamin-k-2-proekt

-Vitamin K promotes the formation of prothrombin in the liver, it also increases blood clotting, reduces the level of capillary permeability, and participates in tissue regeneration.
+Vitamin K promotes the formation of prothrombin in the liver, it also increases blood clotting, reduces the level of capillary permeability, and is involved in tissue regeneration.
 It is part of a number of enzymes that affect the biosynthesis of proteins.
-Most of the vitamin K enters the body through food, although some is produced in the intestinal microflora.
+Most vitamin K enters the body through food, although some is produced in the intestinal microflora.
 The normal content of the vitamin in the body of children is especially important, since it is directly related to growth and development - it makes bones strong and prevents bleeding.

 Lack of iron in the body